What is swaging?

 Advantages of rotary swaging

 The majority of components are formed in a cold state and as a consequence, the following are typical advantages of cold forming:

-- Short cycle times
+- Reduced cycle and processing times

 - Good surface finishes

 Swaging will produce a smoother finish for your finished product, which will not be prone to the roughness which other processes can cause